 Every post below this is from earlier incarnations of Kalilily Time.
 There’s good stuff here, and I don’t want it all to disappear.
 But times are changing.
-I haven’t blogged in almost a year.
-It’s time for a change.
+I haven’t blogged in a a year.
+It’s time.
+It’s the times.

 As I was strolling around my peaceful and gun-free, politically Republican neighborhood just now, I had this epiphany.
 Well, really, Freud had it before me, but sometimes a cigar IS more than just a cigar.